ssbse17/ssbse17.github.io/challenge/index.md

 - Submit the challenge paper on or before the deadline (May 25th, 2017).
 - If your paper is accepted, present your findings at SSBSE 2017 in Paderborn, Germany, 9-11th September 2017.

-It is not mandatory for submissions to the SSBSE Challenge track to implement a new tool or technique.
+It is not mandatory for submissions to the SBSE Challenge track to implement a new tool or technique.
 However, we do expect that applying your existing or new tools/techniques to one of the challenge programs lead to practically interesting results.

 The criteria for paper acceptance are the following: